Ear: Other animals

+Some large primates such as gorillas and orangutans (and also humans) have undeveloped ear muscles that are non-functional vestigial structures, yet are still large enough to be easily identified.
+An ear muscle that cannot move the ear, for whatever reason, has lost that biological function.
 This serves as evidence of homology between related species.
 In humans, there is variability in these muscles, such that some people are able to move their ears in various directions, and it has been said that it may be possible for others to gain such movement by repeated trials.
 In such primates, the inability to move the ear is compensated for mainly by the ability to easily turn the head on a horizontal plane, an ability which is not common to most monkeys—a function once provided by one structure is now replaced by another.

 In some animals with mobile pinnae (like the horse), each pinna can be aimed independently to better receive the sound.
 For these animals, the pinnae help localise the direction of the sound source.